Treaty of Amritsar (1846): Hazara dispute

 Srinagar via Muzaffarabad to subdue the revolt.
 A key engagement occurred at the Dub Pass above Garhi Habibullah on 6 January 1847, after which the main tribal opposition was suppressed.

 Despite these operations, Gulab Singh found Hazara increasingly difficult to govern due to its complex tribal structure, geography, and resistance to Dogra authority.
 Consequently, in early 1847, Gulab Singh ceded Hazara back to the Lahore Darbār (then under British Infulance after first anglo sikh war) in exchange for territory near Jammu, the exchange was valued at half the worth of Hazara, and included an equitable adjustment of jagirs and rent-free holdings.
-The returned land was located on the opposite side of the Jhelum River, closer to Gulab Singh’s existing dominions.They were the talukas of Kathua and Suchetgarh, along with part of Minawar.
+The returned land was located on the opposite side of the Jhelum River, closer to Gulab Singh’s existing dominions.
+They were the talukas of Kathua and Suchetgarh, along with part of Minawar.

-Chamba Dispute
+Chamba dispute

-Another disputes arose over whether Gulab Singh's new state included the entire Chamba region, especially areas on both sides of the Ravi River.
+Another dispute arose over whether Gulab Singh's new state included the entire Chamba region, especially areas on both sides of the Ravi River.
 Gulab Singh already held Lakhanpur, which the British had taken under the treaty, while the Raja of Chamba claimed Bhadrawah as granted earlier by Ranjit Singh.
 He also opposed falling under Gulab Singh’s rule, having previously paid tribute to the Sikh Empire.
 In 1847, Colonel Henry Lawrence mediated a settlement between Chamba, Kashmir, and the British.
 Under the agreement, Kashmir retained Bhadrawah, Lakhanpur, and Chandgraon; Chamba became independent of Kashmir; and the Raja accepted British suzerainty, ending ties to both Lahore and Kashmir rulers.

-Hill Chiefs Dispute
+Hill chiefs dispute

 In 1847, the British took control of the Sujanpur part of pathankot and some land between the Chaki and Beas rivers from Gulab Singh.
 This was done to cover the costs of supporting several hill chiefs who had left Kashmir and settled in British-controlled areas.